Benju

-A benju (Balochi: بینجو) a type of zither fitted with a keyboard, commonly used in the music of Balochistan.
+A Benju, Benjo (Sindhi, Balochi: بینجو) is a type of zither fitted with a keyboard, commonly used in the Sindhi music and Balochi music.

+The Benju holds a significant place in the Sindh and Balochistan's musical heritage.
+It produces a rich overtone and creating a mesmerising sound that has become an integral part of the folk music in Balochistan.

+Baloch musicians gradually adapted it for contemporary performances and developed and enchanting textural template.

+Today, in all regions of Balochistan, especially in the cities, benju is used in all kinds of music along with common Balochi instruments.

 Construction and play

 It is about 1 meter long, 10 –12 cm wide and the soundbox is about 5 cm high, with six strings.
 Strings 1 and 2, 5 and 6 are used as bordun (drone) strings and tuned to the tonic and the fifth or fourth.
 In relative pitch C and G or F. The middle strings 3 and 4 are tuned unison to F or G, and they are fretted and can be shortened by pressing down the metal keys.
 The scale is chromatic from G to A, B flat or B. The right hand plays the strings by using a wooden or plastic plectron, the left hand is fingering the keys.

-The benju is played mainly as a solo instrument accompanied by dholak and tamburag.
-Sometimes it is combined with sorud.
+The benju is played mainly as a solo instrument accompanied by dholak and tambura.
+Sometimes it is combined with Suroz.